jennyrrrrr/Art_Style_Transform/README.md

 - in a paragraph or two, summarize the project

-This Project is an learn, experimentation, and reproduce of the image to image translation published in the paper using the Cycle GAN from the paper <em>Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks</em> .

-In this project....

-Train a Clycle GAN model, input photographies, output Monet Style Paintings.

-The project is to produce perform image to image transformatioin, intended in creating Monet styled paintings by training generative adversarial networks.

 The greatest painters left amazing art works to us, and we are still admiring their art and style until today.
 It would amazing if we can replicate the same style from them.

-And you can easily turn any photographies you like into the same Monet or Van Gogh yourself.
+And you can easily turn any photography you like into the same Monet or Van Gogh yourself.

+This Project is a learning and experimentation of the Cycle GAN from the paper <em>Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks</em> .
+In this project I trained a Clycle GAN model by following the methods described in the original paper.
+The data I'm using to tain includes photot of real life views, Monet's paintings, Van Gogh's paintings(sketches).
+The example training images were very close to real life looking paintings, so i also trained a network using sketches from Van Gogh's paintings.

 ![input](images/paper_res.png)

+<figcaption align = "center"> Cycle GAN result image from <em>Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial
+Networks</em> </figcaption>

 ## Problem statement

-- what are you trying to solve/do

-In training image to a different style, usually needs paired data for training,
+In training image to a different style, I would be much easier to used paired photo and paintings for training,

-but in some cases, we dont have paired data.
+But in most cases, we don't have such ability to paired data.

-The problem statement is how can we generatae image without having paired data. for example, if we want to transforem a real life photograohy to a van goph styled painting, we can get eal life photograohy to a van goph styled painting, but these images can not be paired.
+The problem statement is how can we generate image with certain styles without having a good amout of paired data.

+For example, if we want to transform a real life photography to a Van Gogh styled painting, we will not be able to get a real life photography matching Van Gogh styled painting.

 ![model](images/problem.png)

+<figcaption align = "center"> Example paired/unpaired image from <em>Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial
+Networks</em> </figcaption>

 ## Related work

-- what papers/ideas inspired you
-- what datasets did you use, etc

 ### Paper